maddog19527/Github_Templates/Text_Markdown_Samples.md

-Normal text can be written as is.
+Normal text can be written as is, and image and

 --If you feel that using HTML might allow you greater flexibility: